Adam-Barto/micropythonapi/README.md

 # micropythonapi
-make an api which offers up data from a database. test it local and then host it on Bookku.
+make an api which offers up data from a database. test it local and then host it on Heroku.

 ## Quick!